michaeldeitz1989/MichaelDeitz1989/README.md

 Hello, I'm Michael 👋

-I'm a Release Coordinator at Pearl Insurance, passionate about IT operations and transitioning into software development.
+I'm a Release Coordinator at Pearl Insurance, passionate about IT operations.
 I'm a beginner with C# and SQL, currently focusing on Entity Framework and building my own database.

 ---